Chris Beard leaving Texas Tech for Texas to replace Smart

 AUSTIN, Texas (AP) — Texas snatched Chris Beard away from Big 12 rival Texas Tech to revive a men’s basketball program starved for postseason success.

-By bolting to Austin, its seems Beard left some rough feelings out on the high plains of the Lone Star State.
+By bolting to Austin, its seems Beard left from rough feelings out on the high plains of the Lone Star State.

 “It’s been a whirlwind of a day,” Beard said Thursday in a statement released by Texas.
 “It’s a difficult and emotional day in a lot of ways as I leave Texas Tech, a place where I’m very appreciative of not only my five years as a head coach but also my 10 years as an assistant.
 I owe so much to Texas Tech University.”